 If drawing hummingbirds and butterflies to your garden is something that you wish to do, you must plant an ironweed plant.
-This sun-loving perennial is hardy in United States Department of Agriculture plant hardiness zones 4 through 8 and can grow between 2 and 8 feet (0.5-2.5 m.) depending on the variety.
+This sun-loving perennial is hardy in USDA plant hardiness zones 4 through 8 and can grow between 2 and 8 feet (0.5-2.5 m.) depending on the variety.
 Keep reading to learn more about growing ironweed flowers.

 What Does Ironweed Look Like?